hey friend,

 GORGEOUS FREESTANDING TUB | TASSON INTERIORS

-6. MASTER BATHROOM LIGHTING CONSIDERATIONS
+TIP 6.
+PRIMARY BATHROOM LIGHTING CONSIDERATIONS

-At the minimum, you can expect to have one overhead light fixture as well as sconces (or over-mirror) lighting in your master bathroom.
+At the minimum, you can expect to have one overhead light fixture as well as sconces (or over-mirror) lighting in your primary bathroom.
 If you have a separate toilet ‘room’ (which you should if space allows!), add a bathroom fan with a light.

-If your bathroom is large, I recommend installing recessed lighting (i.e. can lighting) around the perimeter of the room.
-Don’t forget to add dimmers on ALL lighting in your bathroom!
-Dimming the lights creates more of a spa-like feel when showering or soaking in your tub (if you are one of those tub people)!
+I also recommend adding dimmers to ALL lighting in your bathroom!
+Dimming the lights creates more of a spa-like feel when showering or soaking in your tub (if you are one of those tub people).

 how to fill space between cabinets and ceiling